 While it’s not always possible to prevent pregnancy-related gingivitis and periodontal disease, there are steps you can take to help reduce risks.

 Practicing diligent oral hygiene is the best way to fight periodontal disease, whether or not you are pregnant.
 Brushing at least twice a day (using the proper techniques), flossing daily, and regular visits to the dentist will help keep your gums healthy and prevent inflammation.

-People going through hormonal changes or hormone treatments need to be particularly careful with their oral health.
+People undergoing hormonal changes or hormone treatments must be particularly careful with their oral health.
 Women who are either pregnant, menopausal, or on hormonal birth control should pay special attention to brushing and flossing regularly and schedule regular dental cleanings to monitor for periodontal disease.